A Work Commenced July 7 2021

 Inspecting the innards of the instrument in broad daylight showed it to be clean and dust free.
 Setting up my iphone torch to its highest setting in my back garden at dusk and placing it a comfortable distance away revealed a few minor internal reflections and no diffraction spikes or diffused areas; another good result indicating that all was well with the instrument in keeping bright light sources under control.
 Placing the beam just outside the field of view showed very little ghosting so this will be a good binocular to observe bright objects in the night sky such as the full Moon and stars located near it.
 It will also garner excellent views of cityscapes at night.
 Close focus was measured to be about 5.3 metres – a little better than advertised but nothing to write home about.
 The coatings on the ocular and objective lenses seem to be very evenly applied.
 In addition, the objective lenses are very deeply recessed which helps protect the optics from the vagaries of the British climate and also cuts down on stray light.

-In broad daylight, the view through the Pentax 10x 50 SP WP is very impressive, with great contrast, good colour rendition and good control of glare.
-Depth of focus is not bad either.
+In broad daylight, the view through the Pentax 10x 50 SP WP is very impressive, with great contrast, good colour rendition and good but not outstanding control of glare.
+Depth of focus is not bad, but the 3D pop that Porro prism binoculars are famous for was there in spades.
 Colour correction is excellent, even off axis, where one can detect a small amount of lateral colour.
 Field curvature is very gentle but does show a fairly minimal amount of pincushion distortion near the field stops.
 Even though the field of view is fairly narrow at 5 angular degrees, it didn’t feel overly restrictive to my eyes.
-At 1kg weight and delivering a 10x optical boost, these are not binoculars that one could handhold for long but it’s certainly possible to scan the landscape and night sky for a few minutes before some fatigue sets in.
+At just over 1kg weight and delivering a 10x optical boost, these are not binoculars that one could handhold for long but it’s certainly possible to scan the landscape and night sky for a few minutes before some fatigue sets in.
 These are however, perfect for use on a lightweight monopod or tripod for ultra stable viewing.